ripped-rooster/Terraform-Associate-Notes/README.md

 - Saves the Terraform state file locally on your system.
 - This is Terraform's default behavior.
+- Local state is stored in plain text JSON files

 ### Remote State Storage